Skip to main content

 My language skills

 My personal project played a huge role in shaping my new life.
 First of all, I improved my language skills.
 Before coming to Belgium, I didn’t speak English.
 I could understand my Netflix series, but I never had the chance to speak English with anyone.
 ESC changed that: for the first time, I had real conversations in English.
-At the beginning my accent was very frenchy, but with time I started speaking more naturally.
+At the beginning, my accent was very Frenchy, but with time I started speaking more naturally.

 I also added Dutch to my CV.
 I learned it on my own and loved being able to understand children and teachers.
 It was a stimulating challenge.
 I am far from bilingual, because what I enjoyed most was learning a language from zero.
 I prefer the journey to the destination.
 Now I want to keep learning languages.
 Why not Danish, Finnish or even Arabic?
 I am grateful to have rediscovered how a language works and how it can be learned.
 I genuinely believe many French people would benefit from falling in love with languages again.